MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/revoke-ome-encrypted-mail.md

 To revoke an email by using Windows PowerShell, use the Set-OMEMessageRevocation cmdlet.

-1. Using a work or school account that has global administrator, compliance administrator, or Exchange administrator permissions in your organization, [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
+1. Using a work or school account that has global administrator, compliance administrator, Exchange administrator permissions, or other Exchange role groups with Information Right Management in your organization [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).

 2. Run the Set-OMEMessageRevocation cmdlet as follows: